Sous-Chefs-Boneyard/website/content/docs/best-practices.md

 ## Semvar

-Our cookbooks must follow semvar <semvar.org> this allows users to understand what the increments mean and plan accordingly
+Our cookbooks follow semvar guidelines.
+See <semvar.org> for an overview.
+Semvar allows allows cookbook consumers to better understand what version increments mean and plan their testing regiment accordingly